Azure/azure-sdk/_posts/2020-03-17-march-release.md

 ## Introducing Azure Cognitive Search

 This month, we are introducing a preview of the Azure Cognitive Search client.
 [Azure Cognitive Search](https://azure.microsoft.com/services/search) is search-as-a-service, allowing developers to add a rich search experience over private, heterogenous content in web, mobile, and enterprise applications.
-You've probably seen this type of search experience in action when you use a product search capability within an eCommerce site.
+You've probably seen this type of search experience in action when you use a product search capability within an e-commerce site.
 Let's take a look at how you can implement the search capability in your own client applications.
 For this demonstration, I'm going to be using JavaScript and the React framework.

 Start by creating a singleton service client: